Japan's ANA forecasts return to profit as vaccine rollouts help revive air travel | Business

 Japan's ANA forecasts return to profit as vaccine rollouts help revive air travel

-Japan's biggest airline, ANA Holdings Inc, on Friday forecast a return to profit this business year, bouncing back from a record loss on expectations that air travel demand will rebound as a vaccines contain the spread of the coronavirus.
+Japan's biggest airline, ANA Holdings Inc, on Friday forecast a return to profit this business year, bouncing back from a record loss on expectations air travel demand will rebound as vaccines contain the coronavirus.

 "Based on data from countries where vaccination has progressed, it appears that the spread of COVID-19 can be contained," ANA said in its earnings release.
-For the 12 months to March 2022, ANA forecast operating profit of 28 billion yen ($257.40 million).
-That compared with an average estimated loss of 69.4 billion yen loss based on forecasts from 10 analysts, Refinitiv data showed.
+For the 12 months to March 2022, ANA forecast an operating profit of 28 billion yen ($257.40 million) after a 464.7 billion yen loss in the last business year.
+That outlook compares with an average estimated loss of 69.4 billion yen based on forecasts from 10 analysts, Refinitiv data showed.

-ANA, like other carriers, has been losing money as it burns through cash to keep the jets and workers it will need when travel demand eventually rebounds.
-Demand for domestic flights recovered at the end of last year to around half of pandemic levels, but that recovery was blunted by fresh waves of infection that kept people at home.
+ANA, like other carriers, has been losing money as it burns through cash to keep the jets and workers it will need when travel demand rebounds.
+Demand for domestic flights recovered at the end of last year to around half of pandemic levels but fell back to a quarter as fresh infection waves kept people at home.

-ANA last year secured $3.8 billion in subordinated loans to replenish its cash reserves.
-It later announced plans to issue shares to raise a further $3.2 billion to fund orders of fuel-efficient Boeing Co 787 Dreamliner jets.
-The carrier is also retiring jets, mostly Boeing planes, and has delayed some aircraft orders to rein in expenses.
+International routes are still flying with only around 5% of the passengers they previously had.
+ANA expects domestic passenger numbers to recover to four-fifths of pre-pandemic levels this business year and for international routes to be at 30% as restrictions on foreign visitors are eased, CEO Shinya Katanozaka said at a press briefing.

-ANA posted a fourth-quarter operating loss of 102.37 billion yen, Reuters' calculations showed, versus a loss of 58.8 billion yen a year earlier.
+Although it carried fewer people, the Japanese airline hauled more goods, with profits from its air cargo business more than doubling in the three months to March 31 compared with the same quarter a year earlier.
+It wasn't enough, however, to make up for losses from passenger planes, with ANA posting a fourth-quarter operating loss of 102.3 billion yen versus a loss of 58.8 billion yen a year earlier.
 That result for the three months to March 31 was worse than an estimated average loss of 60 billion yen from three analysts surveyed by Refinitiv. ($1 = 108.7800 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)